MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-service-principal.md

 ---
-title: "Connect to Azure Data Lake Storage account by provisioning Audience Insights Service Principal Name (SPN)"
+title: "Connect to an Azure Data Lake Storage Gen2 account with a service principal"
-description: "Connect to Azure Data Lake Storage account by provisioning Audience Insights Service Principal Name (SPN)." ms.date: 11/22/2020 ms.service: customer-insights ms.subservice: audience-insights ms.topic: conceptual
+description: "use an Azure service principal for audience insights to connect to your own data lake when attaching it to audience insights." ms.date: 11/24/2020 ms.service: customer-insights ms.subservice: audience-insights ms.topic: conceptual